s-ayush2903/s-ayush2903.github.io/_posts/2021-07-12-gitlab-android-ci.md

     paths:
       - clients/android/logs.txt # path where file being exported to
 ```

+> You can learn about redirection syntax [here](https://ss64.com/nt/syntax-redirection.html).

 Now that we have android CI tools installed, we can simply run build commands and expect the output.
 For jobs we can also collect their reports/results as artifacts from GitLab CI via adding a step in our corresponding job.
 Collection and artifact uploading should be done after the job finishes.
 Let's see an example: